Christopher M. Burke

 - Representing an EPC Contractor in a dispute with a subcontractor on a 600MW coal-fired plant in South America.
 The case is pending before the International Court of Arbitration of the International Chamber of Commerce (“ICC”).

 - Representing an engineer in a dispute with an EPC contractor on a 674MW natural gas-fired combined-cycle plant in Massachusetts.
 The case is pending before the American Arbitration Association.

 - Represented a developer in an ICC Arbitration dispute with EPC contractor over performance on a 300MW coal-fired CFB power plant in Guatemala, and with a total amount in dispute of over US$1 billion.
 Chris served as trial counsel and following a multi-week evidentiary hearing, Chris’s client received a Final Award awarding damages of over US$300 million, and upholding the developer’s default termination of the EPC Contract.

-- Representing a general contractor joint venture (comprised of two ENR U.S. Top 20 contractors and an ENR Top 100 contractor) in an arbitration concerning the design and construction of a US$1.5 billion data center in Utah.
-The eight-party case proceeded through one week of an American Arbitration Association evidentiary hearing before reaching settlement after the joint venture put on its affirmative case.
+- Represented a general contractor joint venture (comprised of two ENR U.S. Top 20 contractors and an ENR Top 100 contractor) in an arbitration concerning the design and construction of a US$1.5 billion data center in Utah.
+The eight-party case proceeded through one week of an American Arbitration Association evidentiary hearing before reaching settlement after Chris’s joint venture client put on its affirmative case.